 δ g a ∈[ gen F ]

-With this lemma in hand, it is easy to show that the simplified definition implies the official one.
+With this lemma in hand, it is easy to show that the second definition implies the first one.

 δ-closed F a = go where